troglobit/mcjoin/README.md

 multicast frames from all groups joined by all other applications on the same system ...

+... which IMO is a weird default since multicast by default is opt-in, not opt-out, which is what POSIX makes it.
+OK, may it's not mandated by POSIX, and (unregulated) multicast is akin to broadcast, but still!
+I bet most developer's don't know about this.

 [Travis]:          https://travis-ci.org/troglobit/mcjoin
 [Travis Status]:   https://travis-ci.org/troglobit/mcjoin.png?branch=master